calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 * [Shut down or restart?
 The way forward for computing in UK schools](https://royalsociety.org/~/media/education/computing-in-schools/2012-01-12-summary.pdf) 2012 Recommended reforms
 * [School ICT to be replaced by computer science programme](https://www.bbc.co.uk/news/education-16493929) 2012 'Slaves to the interface'
 * [Bricklayers to Architects](https://learn.canterbury.ac.uk/bbcswebdav/pid-2641359-dt-content-rid-3959448_1/courses/E20MTETT4SPD/Bricklayers%20to%20Architects%20-%20Jones.pdf) Page 7/8
-    *   > We have many individuals who are able to use applications
-        > to varying degrees of proficiency (bricklayers) but do we
+    *   > We have many individuals who are able to use applications to varying degrees of proficiency (bricklayers)
-        > have enough people capable of building the applications and
-        > hardware for the next generation of users (architects)?
-From the
+        > but do we have enough people capable of building the applications and hardware for the next generation of users (architects)?
-        > UK government’s perspective, we do not produce a sufficient
-        > number of programmers and hardware engineers.
+        > From the UK government’s perspective, we do not produce a sufficient number of programmers and hardware engineers.
     *   > The future looks to be interesting.
-Already there are
-        > rumblings that there are woefully small numbers of suitable
+        > Already there are rumblings that there are woefully small numbers of suitable graduates entering CS teacher training.
-        > graduates entering CS teacher training.
-Even if the number were
+        > Even if the number were to rise substantially,
-        > to rise substantially, it would take some years for expertise to be
-        > built and suggested syllabi to embed
+        > it would take some years for expertise to be built and suggested syllabi to embed

+* Most Computing teachers have not come from a Computing background.
+They have come from other subjects.
+* All _ICT teachers_ in the country were told "You now teach Computing"

 What is a curriculum/subject curriculum?